 The escapism of sailing thrillers can be a real draw, especially over the holiday period.
-Julia Jones reviews three of the latest releases
+Julia Jones reviews some of the latest releases

 Although cruising yarns can be as engrossing as adventure fiction – with the added ingredient of truthfulness – I do sometimes long for the unashamed escapism of a thriller or detective fiction, especially around holiday time.